rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 #### `BUILDER_URL` (deprecated)

-The full URL of your DronaHQ deployment for accesing creators portal, End-user portal, user invitations and password resets.
+The full URL of your DronaHQ deployment for accessing creators portal, End-user portal, user invitations and password resets.
 This also needs to be set if you dynamically set callback URLs on protected resources.

     BUILDER_URL='https://dronahq.example.com'